geo-engine/geoengine-python/README.md

 ## Formatting

-This packages is formatted according to `pycodestyle`.
+This package is formatted according to `pycodestyle`.
 You can check it by calling:

 ```bash